March 17, 2026

 Eulogy Press is run by an amazing team of writers, poets, and artists.

-Macy Craig ("Managing" Editor)
+Macy Craig ("Managing" Editor / Editor in Chief)

 Macy Craig came up with the idea for Eulogy in the midst of a heat stroke.
 Unfortunately, she never recovered and is responding to your submission from beyond the grave.Here is a link to her published works.